LISTENAI/commands-mcp/README.md

       * `default`: The default value for the argument, if it is not required.
     * `command`: The command to run.
 Supports [Handlebars](https://handlebarsjs.com/guide/expressions.html) templating for arguments.
     * `shell`: The shell used to execute the command.
 Defaults to "bash" on Unix-like systems and "powershell" on Windows.
 Also supports "python" for using Python script in the command.
-    * `venv`: Optional path to a Python virtual environment to use when the shell is set to "python".
-If specified, the command will be executed in the specified virtual environment.
+    * `venv`: Optional path to a Python virtual environment to use.
+If specified, the command will be executed with the specified venv activated.

 ### Python support